 Acetic acid is the primary active ingredient in vinegar.
 Generally speaking, you’ll need more than just vinegar to end up with a clean coffee maker.
 Vinegar is an excellent addition to your cleaning solution, and as a natural cleaning agent, it works well.

 Learning how to clean a coffee maker with lemon juice will allow you to include a more effective agent in your cleaning process.
 All coffee drinkers should keep up with maintenance so that they can enjoy their auto-drip coffee makers for years to come.
+Following these steps will help if you are asking “How to get rid of the coffee smell in a coffee maker?”
+And to ensure that your machine doesn’t get that smell again and always runs optimally, be sure to read about how often you should clean your coffee maker.

 If you don’t have soft water, invest in a water filter or use distilled spring water.
 This will keep water spots from forming on your appliances, silverware, and more.